CrossGeeks/PushNotificationPlugin/docs/AndroidCustomization.md

 * **channel_id** key is set as the notification channel id if present will use that specified notification channel for this notification.

- Payload sample with id and tag
+ Payload sample with channel id

 ```json
 {